 IMPORTANT SAFETY INFORMATION AND INDICATIONS FOR LATUDA

 - Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-LATUDA is not approved for use in patients with dementia-related psychosis.
+LATUDA is not approved for the treatment of patients with dementia-related psychosis.

 - Antidepressants increased the risk of suicidal thoughts and behavior in children, adolescents, and young adults in short-term studies.
-These studies did not show an increase in the risk of suicidal thoughts and behavior with antidepressant use in patients over age 24; there was a reduction in risk with antidepressant use in patients aged 65 and older.
-In patients of all ages who are started on antidepressant therapy, monitor closely for worsening, and for emergence of suicidal thoughts and behaviors.
-Advise families and caregivers of the need for close observation and communication with the prescriber.
-LATUDA is not approved for use in patients under the age of 18 years.
+These studies did not show an increase in the risk of suicidal thoughts and behavior in patients over age 24.
+Depression and certain other psychiatric disorders are themselves associated with increases in the risk of suicide.
+Patients of all ages who are started on antidepressant therapy should be monitored appropriately and observed closely for clinical worsening, suicidality, or unusual changes in behavior.
+Families and caregivers should be advised of the need for close observation and communication with the prescriber.
+LATUDA is not approved for use in pediatric patients with depression.

 LATUDA is contraindicated in the following:

 - Known hypersensitivity to lurasidone HCl or any components in the formulation.
 Angioedema has been observed with lurasidone